joagre/ratatoskr/ideas/r.md

 ## String literals

 Quoted strings are sequences of UTF-8 encoded characters enclosed in double quotation.
-Escape sequences are meaningfull in quoted strings.
+Escape sequences are meaningful in quoted strings.

 Raw strings are enclosed in double quotation but are prefixed with the letter `r`.
-No escape sequeces have meaniging in raw strings and are parsed verbatim.
+No escape sequences have meaning in raw strings and are parsed verbatim.

 Examples: